JuliaHPC/juliacon24-hpcworkshop/part1/julia_on_cluster.md

 export JULIA_CPU_TARGET="generic;znver3,clone_all;skylake,clone_all"
 ```

-which leads to three different variants: one for Intel Skylake, one for AMD Zen 3, and a generic fallback.
+Will compile three different variants: one for Intel Skylake, one for AMD Zen 3, and a generic fallback.

 More information:
 * [JULIA_CPU_TARGET](https://docs.julialang.org/en/v1/manual/environment-variables/#JULIA_CPU_TARGET)